hjolia/FakeNews-Project-/README.md

 # FakeNews-Project-

+This is a fake news predictor project, trained from the Fake News Corpus dataset.
+The program cleans the data, to then be fed into a Simple model based off logisitic regression.
 Preferably run the program with python 3.11.7.
 The following packages need to be installed in the environment:
 - clean_text